SynergySuite's Data Protection Policy and Commitment to GDPR and US Privacy Acts (CCPA, CPA, and CDPA)

-Login access is granted by client administrators and are provided with login credentials.
+Login access is granted by client administrators who are provided with login credentials.
 Passwords are required to meet a strong password policy including a min password length and an alpha-numeric format.
-Creating new accounts are done via an email activation process.
+Creating new accounts is done via an email activation process.
 Temporary passwords are provided, and prompt users to create unique passwords meeting our password policy.
 Passwords are not accessible after they have been set but can be reset upon request.

 Upon logging in, SynergySuite provides an encrypted login token that is valid for 7 days or invalidated upon logging out of SynergySuite.
-SynergySuite also has systems in place to automatically invalidate login sessions after an inactivity period, setup by the client on request.
+SynergySuite also has systems in place to automatically invalidate login sessions after an inactivity period, set up by the client on request.
 These login tokens are encrypted into an alpha-numeric sequence and do not relate to any login credentials.
-After the token has been inactivated the login token can never be used again.
+After the token has been inactivated, the login token can never be used again.
 Upon logging back in to SynergySuite a new login token is provided.

 Data stored by SynergySuite is accessible by the client through the SynergySuite portal.
 The client administrator has full access to amend and update all data.
-Upon request an audit log can be provided detailing logged in users and access times of logins, this is stored for two weeks at a time after which the data is removed.
+Upon request, an audit log can be provided detailing logged-in users and access times of logins, this is stored for two weeks at a time after which the data is removed.

-SynergySuite processes some personal data, this data is only accessible from valid logins with allowed permissions.
+SynergySuite processes some personal data.
+This data is only accessible from valid logins with allowed permissions.
 Users without the required permissions have no way of accessing sensitive data.
-SynergySuite also provides biometric clocking, we do not store user fingerprints but do store an encrypted, one-way, alpha-numberic encoding of its identifying features that is calculated by the Biometric Device.
+SynergySuite also provides biometric clocking for some clients.
+We do not store user fingerprints but do store an encrypted, one-way, alpha-numeric encoding of its identifying features that are calculated by the Biometric Device.
 This is then used again to confirm clocking processes.
-Below are the steps completed relating to scanning of user fingerprints.
+Below are the steps completed relating to the scanning of user fingerprints.

-When the user places his/her finger(s) on the fingerprint sensor during the enrollment process, the biometric takes a picture of that user’s finger’s key minutiae points.
-Then the biometric uses its proprietary mathematical algorithm and converts that picture into a unique mathematical template which is comparable to a 60-digit password.
+When the user places his/her finger(s) on the fingerprint sensor during the enrollment process, the biometric device takes a picture of that user’s finger’s key minutiae points.
+Then the biometric uses its proprietary mathematical algorithm and converts that picture into a unique mathematical template that is comparable to a 60-digit password.
 This unique template is then encrypted and stored in the biometric database.

 - An outline of the breach;